When Agents are Powerful: Black Hole Search with Verification in Time-Varying Graphs: Impossibility results

-Assume \( G \) is the footprint graph, and all three agents start at a node in \( CL_1 \).
-The adversary can remove at most one edge per round and uses the following strategy: if two or more agents are in \( CL_1 \), the adversary removes edge \( e \); if two or more agents are in \( CL_p \), the adversary removes edge \( e' \).
-This ensures that when agents are near \( CL_1 \), access to \( v_{BH} \) via \( e \) is blocked, and similarly, access via \( e' \) is blocked when they are near \( CL_p \).
+Assume that \( G \) is the footprint graph and that all three agents are initially co-located at node \( v_1 \).
+The adversary can remove at most one edge per round and follows the following strategy.
+If two or more agents are in \( CL_1 \), the adversary removes edge \( e \); if two or more agents are in \( CL_p \), it removes edge \( e' \).
+This ensures that whenever at least two agents are in \( CL_1 \), access to \( v_{BH} \) via \( e \) is blocked, and similarly, access via \( e' \) is blocked whenever at least two agents are in \( CL_p \).

+Since the agents have $1$-hop visibility and global communication but no knowledge of \( G \) or $n$, they cannot determine that edges \( e \) and \( e' \) lead to node \( v_{BH} \) unless at least one agent traverses those edges.
+The reason is as follows.
+Suppose that, according to some algorithm \( \mathcal{A} \), the agents declare that edge \( e \) (resp.\ \( e' \)) from node \( v_1 \) (resp.\ \( v_p \)) leads to \( v_{BH} \) without traversing it.
+Consider a graph \( G' \) obtained from \( G \) by inserting a node between \( v_{BH} \) and \( v_1 \) (resp.\ \( v_p \)).
+If the agents were operating in \( G' \) instead of \( G \), their declaration would be incorrect.
+For instance, in Figure~\ref{fig:imp2}(A), if at some round the agents at node \( v_1 \) in \( G \) declare that edge \( e \) leads to \( v_{BH} \) without traversing it, then in the footprint \( G' \) shown in Figure~\ref{fig:imp2}(B), this declaration becomes incorrect.
+Hence, such a declaration does not solve the \(1\)-BHSV problem.
+Therefore, at least one agent must traverse the edge to verify whether \( e \) (resp.\ \( e' \)) leads to \( v_{BH} \).